code-mattclaffey/performance-kit/05-lazy-loading/readme.md

 # Lazy Loading

-Lazy loading is a great method to use for when you want to only load images in view i.e (the fold)[].
+Lazy loading is a great method to use for when you want to only load images in view i.e [the fold](https://www.optimizely.com/optimization-glossary/above-the-fold/).
 When you scroll through the page, images will load as they come into view.

 Why is lazy loading so good?